Rocky Flats National Wildlife Refuge

-Vision

-Rocky Flats National Wildlife is an expanse of grasslands, shrublands and wetlands, including rare xeric tallgrass prairie, where natural processes support a broad range of native wildlife.
-Working with others, the refuge conserves the unique biotic communities and sustains wildlife populations at the interface of mountains and prairies on Colorado's Front Range.

-Fauna and flora

-This refuge is home to various animals, including a herd of 150 elk, occasional black bear, mountain lions, and moose; as well as badgers, bats, coyote, two species of owl, mule deer, northern flicker, white pelican, black-tailed prairie dog, and porcupine.
+The Rocky Flats National Wildlife Refuge is a 5237 acres National Wildlife Refuge in the United States, located approximately 16 mi northwest of Denver, Colorado.
+The refuge is situated west of the cities of Broomfield and Westminster and north of the city of Arvada.
+The refuge is home to various animals, including a herd of 150 elk, occasional black bear, mountain lions, and moose; as well as badgers, bats, coyote, two species of owl, mule deer, northern flicker, white pelican, black-tailed prairie dog, and porcupine.
 The site also contains an estimated 630 plant species.
+Prior to its establishment in 2007, the area housed a large manufacturing complex that produced nuclear weapons parts from the 1950s through the 1990s, until shutting down in 1992.